 Is Google Business Profile Free?

-Yes, it is Free.
-However, you can use other products Google offers in conjunction with Google My Business (Ads, Domains, Workspace…)
+Yes, it is free.
+However, you can use other products Google offers in conjunction with Google Business Profile (Ads, Domains, Workspace…)

 Where your business profile will appear on Google